Overview

 • The FTA still requires ratification by the European Parliament, EU Council, and Indian Parliament before entering into force

-• India–UK FTA was signed in July 2025 and is expected to enter into force around May 2026
+• India–UK FTA was signed in July 2025 and expected in force May–June 2026; as of 27 May 2026, gazette notification awaited

 • Together, EU and UK FTAs represent India's most significant shift toward rules-based multilateral trade architecture since WTO membership in 1995